 - 1 Set up a trigger condition.
-(See Chapter 10, "Triggers," starting on page 119 for details.) - 2 Press the [Acquire] key in the Waveform section of the front panel. - 3 Press the Segmented softkey. - 4 In the Segmented Memory Menu, press the Segmented softkey to enable segmented memory acquisitions. - 5 Press the # of Segs softkey and turn the Entry knob to select the number of segments into which you would like to divide the oscilloscope's memory.

-Memory can be divided into as few as two segments and as many as 25 segments.

-6 Press the [Run] or [Single] key.
+(See Chapter 10, "Triggers," starting on page 169 for details.) - 2 Press the [Acquire] key in the Waveform section of the front panel. - 3 Press the Segmented softkey. - 4 In the Segmented Memory Menu, press the Segmented softkey to enable segmented memory acquisitions. - 5 Press the # of Segs softkey and turn the Entry knob to select the number of segments into which you would like to divide the oscilloscope's memory. - Memory can be divided into as few as two segments and as many as 1000 segments, depending on the oscilloscope model. - 6 Press the [Run] or [Single] key.

 The oscilloscope runs and fills a memory segment for each trigger event.
-When the oscilloscope is busy acquiring multiple segments, the progress is displayed in the upper right area of the display.
+When the oscilloscope is busy acquiring multiple segments, the progress is displayed on screen.
 The oscilloscope continues to trigger until memory is filled, then the oscilloscope stops.

 If the signal you are measuring has more than about 1 s of inactivity, consider selecting the Normal trigger mode to prevent AutoTriggering.
-See "To select the Auto or Normal trigger mode" on page 142.
+See "To select the Auto or Normal trigger mode" on page 208.